barbaraeguche/pawsitive/readme.md

 - rehome a pet
 - authentication, cookies, authorization....................
 - adopted and rehomed pet history
+- you cannot adopt any pets you've rehomed

 ## what I learned 💭
 - multiple pages website